On the morning of 30 August, the Freedom Express started its journey through Eastern and Central Europe from Gdansk, Poland.

 They will get the chance to meet members of the general public that bring along their stories.
 Participants will also have the opportunity to get involved in the process of digitisation.

 Participants get a taste of life under martial law in Poland.
 Photograph by Paweł Radzikowski, European Network of Remembrance and Solidarity.

-You can get on board the Freedom Express virtually by following a collaborative blog that has been set up to document the journey through the eyes of the participants.
-As Europeana has a seat on the Freedom Express, you can expect updates here on our own blog and new stories on 89 Voices.
-The Europeana 1989 Facebook and Twitter accounts will also be posting updates from the journey.
+As Europeana has a seat on the Freedom Express, you can expect updates here on our own blog and new stories, as well as on Facebook and Twitter.
 So, plenty to watch out for.